Craig Latta

 Empirical determination and description of a minimal object

 memory image and virtual machine.
-Development of web-based delivery
+A module system for collaboration,

 |